Sapsap11/crispy-garbanzo/README.md

 The math deck use latex, latex can be downloaded via miktex here: https://miktex.org/howto/install-miktex

-Try to contact Erling or Sebastian if you require assistance
+Try to contact Erling or Sebastian if you require assistance.